tonylee2016/starter-hugo-portfolio-theme-xjl/content/authors/admin/_index.md

     - course: MSc in Robotics and AI
       institution: South China University of Technology
 superuser: true
-status:
+# status:
-  icon: ☕️
+#   icon: ☕️
 ---

 Xiaojun 'Tony' Li is the Software R&D Manager at Gotion Inc. in California, where he is responsible for control and machine learning algorithms for electric vehicle and energy storage system batteries.
-He has over ten years of research and development experience in energy storage systems, ranging from lithium-ion batteries to energy storage flywheels.
+He has over 10 years of research and development experience in energy storage systems, ranging from lithium-ion batteries to energy storage flywheels.
 He has authored or coauthored more than ten technical articles and has five issued and pending patents.
-His research interests include energy storage systems, control, and artificial intelligence.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.